ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * `bool` - Returns true if the capsule successfully collides with a valid object.

 The CustomCapsuleCast method is used to generate a capsulecast based on the options defined in the CustomRaycast object.

 ---

+## Nav Mesh Data (VRTK_NavMeshData)

+### Overview

+The Nav Mesh Data script allows custom nav mesh information to be provided to the teleporter script.

+### Inspector Parameters

+ * **Distance Limit:** The max distance given point can be outside the nav mesh to be considered valid.
+ * **Valid Areas:** The parts of the navmesh that are considered valid

+---